 Most standard homeowners’ policies limit coverage to $1,500 under specific conditions.
 Jewelry increases in value over time if it remains in good condition.
 That means a standard plan may not completely cover a gem that has increased in value beyond the policy limit.
 The solution is to increase your coverage.

-Do not confuse a jewelry store’s protection plan with a long-term insurance plan.
+Do not confuse a jewelry store’s coverage plan with a long-term insurance plan.
 The jeweler most likely offers a limited two-year plan if the item is stolen.
 It typically doesn’t cover a “mysterious disappearance” such as losing a ring down the drain while washing your hands.
 Chances are you’ll need documentation the item was reported as stolen, such as a police report.

 DIY Valentine’s Day Bling

 Once you buy or receive jewelry, you should speak with your insurance agent to find out what you need to do to ensure it’s covered.
 In fact, it’s advantageous to submit an inventory list of all your personal items that you want to be insured.
 You may need to purchase extra coverage and raise coverage limits.
-From there you can use the do-it-yourself method to handle the rest of your protection plan.
+From there you can use the do-it-yourself method to handle the rest of your coverage plan.

-Protecting your bling is part of the celebration of owning it.
+Helping You Protect your bling is part of the celebration of owning it.
 Make sure you hang on to the purchase receipt in case you file a claim.
 It’s a good idea to see that all your home inventory has been appraised and is up to date.
 Since the prices of precious metals rise over time, it’s wise to make sure that a claim reflects current value.